pascalito007/efrei-cloud-bigdata/big-data/labs.md

 # Create IAM user

 In this task create an iam user named **djoe** with the required permissions.
 It is your job to know the required permissions for the user to do the job.
 Configure CLI access to the user.
+The user need to be part of an IAM group called **data-scienctists**

 # Task: Uploading sample data to an S3 bucket